|Minimum Stay||3 - 5 nights|

 --Resort includes private dock.
 Small boat dockage available.

 --Includes linens and towels, beach towels, beach chairs, pots, pans, toaster, coffee maker, 37" flat screen TV with DVD player, cable TV, pots, pans, hairdryer, and iron and board.
 Just bring along your bathing suit and you're all set.

 --It's the perfect location for a short getaway, or an extended stay.

 --Nearby activities include sailing, kayaking, biking, shopping, parasailing, jet skiing, boat rentals, shopping, or fine dining.
 If you're more of a sports fan, catch a game with the Tampa Bay Buccaneers, Tampa Bay Lightning, Tampa Bay Rays, or one of the many teams that visit the area for Spring Training.
 Visit world-class museums, exciting concerts, or historic Florida landmarks.
 There's always something to do.

-Free Fun Program Available for stays on and after May 1, 2017.
 Free Fun Program not eligible for stays over 28 days.